Gunman kills five in 'new normal' shootings in California: police

 Authorities were working to determine “why this started and why so many players were involved and the connection because obviously these are not random shootings,” Youngblood said.

+“There was some type of situation that caused the husband to be extremely upset,” he said.

-Youngblood did not disclose the identities of the victims.
+He did not disclose the identities of the victims.

 The woman whose vehicle was taken, and her child, were unharmed, he said.